ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

 }
 ```

 The "Developer Command Prompt for VS 2022" (installed via Visual Studio Build Tools) is started to run the compilation commands in.
-As the targeted Windows 7 is a 32 bit OS, it must be ensured that the toolchain generates 32-bit binaries.
+As the targeted Windows 7 is a 32 bit OS, it must be ensured that the tool chain generates 32-bit binaries.
 This is done using the command line

 ```bat
 "C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build\vcvars32.bat" x86
 ```

-The DLL, and a tiny test.exe are built using the following batch file, which compiles DLL and test app in debug mode and links the runtime statically, which avoids the hassle of having to copy additional DLLs onto the target system:
+The DLL, and a tiny test.exe are built using the following batch file, which compiles both DLL and test app in debug mode and links the runtime statically, which avoids the hassle of having to copy additional DLLs onto the target system:

 ```bat
 @ECHO OFF